The Princess of Wales brings Awareness to Holistic Healthcare Upon Completion of Three Peaks Challenge

 The Early Beginnings of Blue Apron

 Blue Apron was founded by Matthew Wadiak, Ilia Papas and Matt Salzberg in 2012.
 Blue Apron made a mark as a private company and an even greater mark when the company became public and was eventually purchased by Wonder Group.
 The founders aimed to help people by cutting out the tediousness of meal planning, prepping and expensive grocery shopping.
-That same goal continues to be the driving force that behind Blue Apron's sustained success.
+That same goal continues to be the driving force behind Blue Apron's sustained success.

 Options, Options, Options